rgerum/cameratransform/docs/general.rst

 - the ``sensor size`` of the camera in mm
 - and the ``image size`` of the camera in pixels

+If you have a jpeg image with exif information, you can try to get these parameters by the function :py:func:`CameraTransform.getCameraParametersFromExif`.
+If this data is not present in the exif information, you have to specify the parameters by hand.

 The focal length can be found in the exif data of jpeg images.
 It is not fixed for most cameras, because it depends on the zoom factor of the objective.